BACKGROUND

 TEACHING AND ASSESSMENT

 Teaching takes the form of lectures.
 Assessment is based on home exercises and written assignments.
-Students are awarded one of the following grades: Fail, Pass or Pass with Distinction.
+Participants are awarded one of the following grades: Fail, Pass or Pass with Distinction.

 Course period